 Remember to use small adjustments when backing up.
 The towed vehicle's movements will be much larger than the small adjustments you're making to the steering wheel.
 If you turn the wheel too far, the towed vehicle will make too sharp a turn.

 Your spotter can help guide you.
 Always pay careful attention to your mirrors.
 Most importantly, take it easy.
 A slow and steady approach will help prevent accidents or damage to either vehicle.

 It's much easier to back up a towed vehicle in a straight line than it is to turn while backing up.
 If it's at all possible, you should position your vehicle so that you can back up without turning.
 This will make the maneuver much less stressful on you and your vehicles.
 But if you can't back up in a straight line, it's better to use a gradual arc rather than a sharp turn.
 You'll have more control and visibility that way.

 When you're done practicing and you're out in the real world, it's also important to take a good look at your environment before backing up a towed vehicle.
 Don't just look for problems at ground level.
 There may be low-hanging branches or street signs that you'll need to keep an eye on.
 That's why going slowly is a good idea -- it gives you more time to assess the conditions around you and make the appropriate adjustments.

-To learn more about towing and related articles, hitch a ride to the links on the next page.
+To learn more about towing and related articles, hitch a ride to the links below.